yaml/yaml-spec/spec/spec.md

 [indentation] to convey structure.
 Hence spaces preceding or following the text in a line are a [presentation detail] and must not be used to convey [content] information.
-Once all such spaces have been discarded, all [line breaks] are folded, without exception.
+Once all such spaces have been discarded, all [line breaks] are folded without exception.

 > The combined effect of the _flow line folding_ rules is that each "paragraph" is interpreted as a line, [empty lines] are interpreted as line feeds and text can be freely [more-indented] without affecting the [content] information.

 ```
 [#] s-flow-folded(n) ::=